ydirson/generals-familiar/README.md

     * downloading an army list fails
     * less than one army specified
 * QoL
-  * provide a menu with a few links (project's github, AF)
+  * provide a menu with a few links (project's github, AF, rules)
   * let users directly paste the full URL provided by "share as link"
   * move game name to AppBar, consistency check accross armies
   * order units, grouping identical ones